-We only grow our grapes with the gobelet training system and without the use of pesticides and chemical fertilizers.
+We cultivate our grapes both with the traditional sapling system and with the espalier system, using only natural fertilizers and without the use of pesticides.

-Harvesting is done by hand without the use of machinery since this could damage the quality of the grapes.
+The harvest takes place by hand without any help from machinery that could damage the quality of the grapes.

-Harvested from mid-September onwards, the Nero d’Avola, King of our lands, owes its fame to the cultivation of Pachino and Noto.
+The Nero d’Avola vine, King of our lands, is harvested from mid-September onwards and owes its fame to the cultivations of Pachino and Noto.

 Moscato di Noto

-The Grillo is a historic Sicilian grape that was historically cultivated in western Sicily.
-Suitable for hot climates, it has adapted well to the lands of Noto.
+Grillo is a historic Sicilian white grape variety that has adapted well to the soil and particularly hot climate of the lands of Noto.

 This vine allows you to make dry, fresh white wines with citrus notes.